tensorflow/tensorboard/tensorboard/plugins/mesh/README.md

 !pip install -q -U tb-nightly
 ```

-Then load Tensorboard extension and run it, similar to how you would do it in the Terminal:
+Then load TensorBoard extension and run it, similar to how you would do it in the Terminal:

 ```
 %load_ext tensorboard